We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The lenses aren’t polarized though, so it’s best to don them when you don’t have to worry about glare (so, don’t wear while you’re driving).
+The lenses aren’t polarized, though, so it’s best to don them when you don’t have to worry about glare (so, don’t wear them while you’re driving).
 At a low price point, you can nab a pair in both colors, making it easy to mix and match to your mood.

 Best for beach days

-Whether you prefer to dive in the waves or are more of a stay in the sand type, these sunglasses are ideal for a day with sun, sand, and surf.
+Whether you prefer to dive in the waves or are more of a stay-in-the-sand type, these sunglasses are great for a day with sun, sand, and surf.

 They’ll help keep your eyes safe with full UV protection and a wraparound style.
 Plus, your visibility will stay on point under bright conditions thanks to their polarized, scratch-resistant lenses.

-They’re also designed to float on water — you know, just in case they happen to slip after a photo-worthy cannon ball — and come in five colors to help you find the perfect aesthetic fit.
+They’re also designed to float on water — you know, just in case they happen to slip after a photo-worthy cannonball — and come in eight colors.

 Best unbreakable sunglasses

-With six color options, you’ll be able to mix and match to any outfit.
+With seven color options, you’ll be able to mix and match to any outfit.

 While a stylish pair of shades is fun, it’s equally (if not more) important that your sunnies offer proper protection.